gabpedroza/IDP-M208/README.md

 # M208 IDP repository
 Please read this file for important setup instructions

 Code is under /IDP/modules.
-Documentation under /IDP/docs
+Documentation under /IDP/docs.
+This branch has code mostly cleaned up and documented.
+The main branch has the code that actually ran in the robot.
 ## Prerequisites
 - Thonny
 - Git